jmhbh/argo-app-orchestrator/README.md

 # argo-app-orchestrator

+This project is a demo of how to programatically use the ArgoCD ApplicationSet to manage deployments for multiple users.
+As well as integrate the argo managed services into a tailnet network using the tailnet k8s operator.

 ## Setup
 1. Install `microk8s` following the instructions [here](https://ubuntu.com/tutorials/install-a-local-kubernetes-with-microk8s#2-deploying-microk8s) or
 if you're running on an M1 Mac, install with `brew install ubuntu/microk8s/microk8s`.